rsmml/spectrm-challenge/README.md

 ```ruby
 docker-compose up
 ```
-This will run the docker-compose.yml file, that will build the App and start the localhost:3000.
+This will run the docker-compose.yml file, which will build the App and start the localhost:3000.
 If there's an error, please run

 ```ruby
 docker-compose down